What is Terraform: Everything You Need to Know

 Is Terraform a DevOps tool?

 Yes.
-Terraform is an extremely useful tool for DevOps teams for provisioning, managing, and orchestrating single or multi-cloud deployments.
+Terraform is an extremely useful tool for DevOps teams to provision, manage, and orchestrate single or multi-cloud deployments.

 What is Terraform in AWS?

-Terraform is Infrastructure-as-Code (IaC) as it relates to AWS.
-Terraform accesses AWS resources via a provider, allowing users to then manage AWS via Terraform code.
+Terraform is Infrastructure-as-Code (IaC) for AWS.
+It accesses AWS resources via a provider, allowing users to manage AWS via Terraform code.

 What language does Terraform use?